RenderKit/openvkl/doc/api.md

   int    numThreads     number of threads which Open VKL can use

   int    flushDenormals sets the `Flush to Zero` and `Denormals are Zero` mode
-                        of the MXCSR control and status register; see Performance Recommendations section for details
+                        of the MXCSR control and status register (default: 1);
+                        see Performance Recommendations section for details
   ------ -------------- --------------------------------------------------------
   : Parameters shared by all drivers.